 To add an added dimension of inspiration to the studies.

-To create an atmosphere that will socially meld the students, staff and guest lecturers.
+To create an atmosphere that will socially meld the participants, staff and guest lecturers.

 To incorporate the spouses of the participant's and staff in the college's activities.

 The participants are invited to initiate social meetings outside of the college as